Learn to make change happen, through effective, transformative engagement with others.

 Engage for Change is a programme for people who want to learn to make change happen, through having effective conversations with those around them.
 You will design, implement and evaluate your own environmental sustainability-related interventions, using the University as a testing-ground for the skills that you'll develop through the programme.

-Applications close 17th January at noon.
 Successful applicants will be invited to sign up for interview slots on the afternoon of Friday 18th January.
 Interviews are on 21st and 22nd January.
 The programme begins on 28th January, and will run through Lent term, with weekly meetings at 5:30-7pm on Mondays.

 Gain transferable skills to improve your effectiveness and impact?

 Improve your ability to understand and tackle environmental challenges?

 Engage the disengaged, working in your department and across the University?

 Put your skills into action, through iterative design, implementation and reflection?

 In six weeks, you will develop an environment-related intervention within the University estate, big or small.
 You need no prior knowledge, not even an idea of what you want to do!